nash-md/twilio-contact-center/README.md

 Before you start the install, you’ll need the following variables from the Twilio Account Portal.
 If you haven't used Twilio before, welcome!
 You'll need to [Sign up for a Twilio account](https://www.twilio.com/try-twilio).

-**Note:** It is recommende that yo have an upgrade Twilio accont to fully experience this demo.
+**Note:** It is recommended that you have an upgraded Twilio account to fully experience this demo.

 * For Account SID and Auth Token please click here:  https://www.twilio.com/console
 * Buy a phone number or use an existing one (the application will configure the number for you later)